DEST-bio/DEST_freeze1/mappingPipeline/README.md

 # Part  2.
 Run Docker             #
 ###################################

-  module load singularity #<- Remeber that loading singularity in your cluster may be different!
+  module load singularity #<- Remember that loading singularity in your cluster may be different!

   singularity run \
   $1/destbiodocker_latest.sif \